zgameboyz/CandyRollerPlayDemo/README.md

 # CandyRollerPlayDemo

+## WebGL2.0

+The game might be laggy if you do not enable the WebGL2.0 on your chromium browser.
+Here is a link to an atricle that allows you to fix that.

 ## How to play
 Click on the link located on the github pages on the right side of the repository.